astronomer/docs/astro/set-up-data-lineage.md

 - Manage personally identifiable information (PII).
 - Ensure compliance with data regulations.

-This guide provides information about how lineage data is automatically extracted from Apache Airflow tasks on Astro and how to integrate external systems, including Databricks and dbt, that require additional configuration.
+This guide provides information about how lineage metadata is automatically extracted from Apache Airflow tasks on Astro and how to integrate external systems, including Databricks and dbt, that require additional configuration.
 To learn about how to view data lineage on Astro, see [View data lineage](data-lineage.md).

-## Extract lineage data from Airflow operators using supported extractors
+## Extract lineage metadata from Airflow operators using supported extractors

 Astro uses the [OpenLineage Airflow library](https://openlineage.io/docs/integrations/airflow/) (`openlineage-airflow`) to extract lineage from Airflow tasks and stores that data in the Astro control plane.
 This package includes [default extractors](https://openlineage.io/docs/integrations/airflow/extractors/default-extractors) for popular Airflow operators.

 The latest version of the OpenLineage Airflow library is installed on [Astro Runtime](runtime-image-architecture.md) by default, meaning that you can use all default extractors without additional configuration.
-If you use an Airflow operator that includes a default extractor in your DAG, the operator automatically generates lineage data to the **Lineage** page on Astro.
+If you use an Airflow operator that includes a default extractor in your DAG, the operator automatically generates lineage metadata to the **Lineage** page on Astro.

-Each operator generates different lineage data based on its default extractor.
-For more information about operators with default extractors and what lineage data they generate, see [OpenLineage documentation](https://openlineage.io/docs/integrations/about#capability-matrix).
+Each operator generates different lineage metadata based on its default extractor.
+For more information about operators with default extractors and what lineage metadata they generate, see [OpenLineage documentation](https://openlineage.io/docs/integrations/about#capability-matrix).

-## Extract lineage data from Airflow operators using custom extractors
+## Extract lineage metadata from Airflow operators using custom extractors

-If you want to extract lineage data from an Airflow operator that doesn't have a default extractor, you can write a custom extractor and add it to your Astro project.
+If you want to extract lineage metadata from an Airflow operator that doesn't have a default extractor, you can write a custom extractor and add it to your Astro project.

 To write a custom extractor, see [OpenLineage documentation](https://openlineage.io/docs/integrations/airflow/extractors/custom-extractors).
 To add a custom extractor to an Astro Deployment: